Meet the Staff @ WGC...

 Dani Duncan (Circus Instructor) - Born in Ireland, Dani has been teaching circus for the past five years.
 My love for circus began with flying trapeze and soon escalated into various kinds of aerial apparatus.
 I have spent the past five summers co-directing a circus programme encompassing flying trapeze, aerial silks, static trapeze and aerial hoop at a children’s summer camp in Pennsylvania, USA.
 On returning to Ireland I started ‘Aerial Revolution,’ aerial classes for adults aimed at improving strength, confidence and a fun way to get fit.
 I hope you are ready to try something new in Whistler and love the addiction that is circus!

-Karin Jarratt (Competitive Artistic)- Born in Germany and raised in Prince George, BC.
+Karin Jarratt (Competitive Artistic) - Born in Germany and raised in Prince George, BC.
 She started her gymnastics career quite late, at 13, after seeing Nadia Comaneci at the Olympics and was the oldest competitive gymnast in BC for several years.
 Some of her best years included training while learning to coach and ultimately competing against some of her own athletes!
-At the age of 23 she was asked to join the National Team’s summer training camp, but chose to retire from competition and focus on cultivating aspiring gymnasts.
+At the age of 23, she was asked to join the National Team’s summer training camp but chose to retire from competition and focus on cultivating aspiring gymnasts.
 She is a Level 3 Gymnastics coach and has her Technical Level 3 for Trampoline.
-Karin just celebrated her 36th year of coaching, 27 years of which have been with WG and just recently received a BC Provincial Coach of the Year Award for her efforts.
+Karin just celebrated her 37th year of coaching, 27 years of which have been with WG and has received a BC Provincial Coach of the Year Award for her efforts.
 She lives in Whistler with her 18-year-old daughter who was on WG's competitive team for 7 years and is now also pursuing the art of coaching.

 Matt Barlow ( Trampoline Head Coach) - Born in England, I moved to Canada in 2010 and Whistler in 2013.
 I have been coaching snowboarding for the past 10 years and have been coaching gymnastics & trampoline for the past few years.
 I grew up around the gymnastics scene with my sister being a fairly successful gymnast.
 Since moving to Whistler I took a great interest in the trampoline aspect and enjoy the freestyle aspects within the gym.
 I have always appreciated the strength, power and flexibility gymnasts show.
 With my Level 2 coaching certifications in gymnastics and trampoline I hope to continue growing the sport and the fundamentals that these athletes enjoy to learn.

 Tami Mitchell (Gymnaestrada)- Born in Richmond BC where she started gymnastics at the age of 3 and competed till Grade 9, which is when she started her coaching career.
 She went on to managing the Richmond Gymnastics Club until moving up to Whistler in 1999 when she started coaching for Whistler Gymnastics as well as teaching skiing, aerobics and dance.
 Tami was a competitive dancer and was the 2000 National Sport Aerobics Champion.
-Tami has been club administrator, program director, competitive and recreational head coach and is now the lead coach of our display team, hoping to bring the athletes to the World Gymnaestrada in Austria in 2019!.
+Tami has been club administrator, program director, competitive and recreational head coach and is now the head coach of our display team, bringing athletes to the World Gymnaestrada in Austria in 2019!
 She has earned numerous awards over the years both for her dedication and ability to lead.
-Tami lives in Whistler with her husband and 9-year-old daughter.
+Tami lives in Whistler with her husband and 10-year-old daughter.

 Catou Tyler (Program Manager & Pemberton) - Born and raised in Ottawa where she started gymnastics at the age of 9 because she would not stop cartwheeling and flipping around the backyard.
 She trained until she was 19.
 She is a Level 2 certified Men’s and Women’s Gymnastics coach and is Level 2 Trampoline certified.
 She also has her preschool, Active Start and special needs certification.
 Catou was club director for WG from 2006 – 2008 and has also managed the recreational programs.
 She has been in Whistler for 18 years and shortly after arriving started coaching with WG.
 Catou is a mother of 2 and lives in Pemberton.